e2thex/coachingGreatBooksCourse/README.md

   * The facilitator should also make a shared notetaking space, for people to share thoughts on the reading as they are reading and as they finish
 * Discuss how we will practice in the next week
   * The facilitator should have everyone skill the shared not taking space and then ask "What's on your mind?"

+## Asynchronous Channel

+Each cohort should also have an asynchronous channel for discussion and shoutouts.
+Something along the lines of a slack channel works best.
+It is recommended to use tooling that the cohort is already using.

+### Facilitator Notes

+* The facilitator should follow the channel and encourage those that post.
+* The facilitator can use this channel to promote the group daily with questions including but not limited to
+  * Can anyone share an attempt to use [HABIT X]?
+  * How many times did you all use [HABIT X] yesterday?
+  * Can anyone share a challenge with using [HABIT X]?
+  * Can anyone share a success story with [HABIT X]?

 ## Courses

 ### 101 The Coaching Habit